tf-encrypted/tf-encrypted/docs/RUNNING.md

 }
 ```

-Note that maybe of the [examples](/examples/) can be run by simply passing in a path to the configuration file, e.g.:
+Note that many of the [examples](/examples/) can be run by simply passing in a path to the configuration file, e.g.:

 ```sh
 python3 examples/simple-average/run.py config.json